Smiles and Enjoyment Obligatory! Please respect Fairfield Farm when attending the festival.

 Please car share where possible to help our festival parking and come by public transport, taxi or shuttle if you intend on drinking – please do not drink and drive!
 We all need to be aware of our footprint on this planet.

 Alcohol – As we are a small independant festival please be aware that the bar sales and food concessions contribute to us being able to stage this event for you and ensure its future.
 We also have licensing restrictions so we therefore ask that you understand why we do not allow alcohol and food/drink (with the exception of baby/toddler food & drink) into the festival arena.
+A limited amount will be allowed into the campsite.
 All guests will be subject to a brief search on arrival and bags will be checked and items confiscated if necessary.
 We can absolutely promise you that all food and drink at every food concession and bar is at a reasonable price in line with pub prices if not lower.

 No glass will be allowed on site for health & safety reasons.
 We want to protect your feet as you dance on the grass!